vuetifyjs/vuetify/packages/docs/src/pages/en/components/progress-linear.md

 #### Striped

 This applies a striped background over the value portion of the `v-progress-linear`.
-This prop has no effect when using **inderminate**.
+This prop has no effect when using **indeterminate**.

 <example file="v-progress-linear/prop-striped" />